 Maximum counts of some species are clearly seasonal and link with regular migration, particularly among the sandpiper and plovers that breed in the northern hemisphere during our winter and are therefore most abundant from late spring to mid autumn.
 In contrast, Australian species that were moving to coastal wetlands peaked in abundance at differing times of the year, probably determined by when particular inland wetlands dried out.
-For example, in 2002/2003 the Red-necked Avocet was most abundant in July, the Banded Stilt in December, the Black Swan in May, the Grey Teal in October and the Hoary-headed Grebe in August (Table 2).
+For example, in 2003/2004 the Banded Stilt was most abundant in January, the Black Swan in April, the Grey Teal in January and the Black-wing Stilt in February (Table 2).

 Figure 3 presents patterns of seasonal variation in the abundance of each waterbird group across the study area, with numbers divided into zones.
-Therefore, this gives a visual presentation of both seasonal and annual patterns overall, and of different patterns between the inner zones of the Creery Wetlands, and the outer zones of the adjacent estuary.
+This gives a visual representation of both seasonal and annual patterns overall, and of different patterns between the inner zones of the Creery Wetlands, and the outer zones of the adjacent estuary.
 Main features of these graphs are as follows: